top of page

 Media messages.

-It's also important to be mindful of the media and messaging you consume.
+It's also important to be mindful of the media and messaging you read.
 Many media sources promote unhealthy or unrealistic beauty standards, which can lead to negative body image.
-Instead, seek out sources that promote body positivity and diversity, and surround yourself with people who support and celebrate your unique body.
+Instead, look for sources that promote body positivity and diversity, and surround yourself with people who support and celebrate your unique body.
 More on this later.

 Celebrate your unique body.

-Positive body image is important for both physical and mental health.
-It involves embracing and celebrating your unique body, engaging in self-care practices, being mindful of the media you consume, and shifting your focus away from appearance.
-By cultivating a positive body image, you can feel comfortable and confident in your own skin.
+Positive body image is vital for both physical and mental health.
+It involves loving and honoring your unique body, engaging in self-care methods, being aware of the media you consume, and moving your focus away from appearance.
+By developing a positive image of your body, you can feel comfortable and confident in your own skin.

 Think outside the box.

-Try to shift your focus away from appearance and towards other aspects of your life that bring you joy and fulfilment.
-This could be hobbies, relationships, or career goals.
+Try not to obsess about your appearance and focus on other aspects of your life that bring you pleasure and fulfilment.
+This could be hobbies, relationships with others, or goals within your career.
 By focusing on what truly matters to you, you can develop a more positive and confident attitude towards your body.

 Learn to like how you look.

-• Surround yourself with supportive people: Seek out relationships with people who support and respect you, regardless of your appearance.
-Surrounding yourself with positive influences can help to boost your self-esteem and self-respect.
+Acquire a supportive circle: Surround yourself with people who lift your spirits and honor you, regardless of your physical attributes.
+Surrounding yourself with positive influences can boost your self-esteem and self-regard.

 Social Media....The Big One